Skip to content

 float

-The evaluated x-coordinate at t.
+x-coordinate of the Bézier curve at t.

 poly_z

-poly_z(t: float, controls_z: array = None) -> float
+poly_z(t: float, controls_z: ndarray = None) -> float

 Parameters: